AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56415-performance-of-partial-price-indexing-is-slowed-down-due-to-a-delete-query.md

 1. Create *300000 products* and *10 websites* using the large performance profile.
 1. Log in to the Admin Panel.
 1. Create *10 customer groups*.
-1. Execute below query to add products to _cl table:
+1. Execute the below query to add products to the `_cl` table:

     ``
        insert into catalog_product_price_cl (entity_id) select entity_id from catalog_product_entity